herecomesjaycee/bookmark-manager/README.md

 ```
 As a user
 So I can see my bookmarks
-I'd like to be shown a list of my bookmarks
+I'd like to be shown a list of my bookmarks in chronological order
 ```
 #####User story 2